-#dailynews60 Daily News 60 exposes the inside story and the hidden motives of the US
+#dailynews60 Daily News 60 reveals the inside story

 The US and India are allies and have several preferential bilateral agreements in place, not only trade related agreements but also defence related agreements.
 In this background, the motive behind US wanting to impose sanctions on India for purchasing the S-400 air defence system from Russia becomes a big mystery.

 Defence analyst Ajay Sareen comes to the point quickly.
 “You see, the problem with the S-400 system from the US perspective is that it completely exposes and destroys Western military strategy.
 Hence, they do not want this system to become popular.
 They want to ensure that no country buys this system so that Western military strategy remains unaffected.”

 “Western military strategy is dependent on air superiority and dominance.
 In order to ensure that they have air superiority, they have invested heavily in stealth technologies for their aircraft.
 But, as many defence experts, including American and other Western experts, have openly and repeatedly pointed out, these stealth technologies only work against a narrow range of radio waves used by older radar systems.”